dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 This church is one of the highest in the county at 1,150 feet above sea level.

-The place name likely derives from the fact it is situated on an area of relatively flat ground in an otherwise undulating terrain, as in "shelf" of level ground.
+The place name likely derives from the fact it is situated on an area of relatively flat ground in an otherwise undulating terrain, as in 'shelf' of level ground.
 ![](../1shropshire/assets/images/churches/2020-03-21_11_21_07_DSC_6856_DxO.jpg)
 - Sub-Image: 2020-03-21_11_07_03_DSC_6846_DxO.jpg
 - Sub-Image: 2020-03-21_11_09_12_DSC_6847_DxO.jpg